Kevinnm/Github-uitleg/README.md

 Now you have two branches, `master` and readme-edits.
 They look exactly the same, but not for long!
 Next we’ll add our changes to the new branch.

 # Open a Pull Request.
-Now that you have changes in a branch off of master, you can open a pull request.
+Now that you have changes in a branch off of `master`, you can open a pull request.

 Pull Requests are the heart of collaboration on GitHub.
 When you open a pull request, you’re proposing your changes and requesting that someone review and pull in your contribution and merge them into their branch.
 Pull requests show diffs, or differences, of the content from both branches.
 The changes, additions, and subtractions are shown in green and red.